gopala-kr/ldr/js.md

 *****************************

-## Express
+## Expressjs

-Express is a minimal and flexible Node.js web application framework that provides a robust set of features to develop web and mobile applications.
+Express is a Node.js web application framework that provides a robust set of features to develop web and mobile applications.
 It facilitates the rapid development of Node-based Web applications.
 It is designed for building web applications and APIs.Following are some of the core features of Express
 framework: